GalaxyGamesMC/Ovommand/README.md

 Discuss:
 - [ ] The aliases shouldn't be re-set to new one or adding more if they were registered! :l
+- [ ] the problem with shared data is that if other plugins try to use other plugins enum... the enum might not exist due to plugin loading order!

 [READ WIKI](https://github.com/GalaxyGamesMC/Ovommand/wiki)